chef/chef-web-docs/content/policyfile.md

 ## Why Policyfiles?

 Policyfiles make it easier to test and promote code safely with a simpler interface.
-Policyfile improves the user eexperience and resolvs real-world problems that some workflows built around Chef Infra must deal with.
+Using a Policyfile improves the user experience and resolves real-world problems that some workflows built around Chef Infra must deal with.
 The following sections discuss in more detail some of the good reasons to use Policyfile, including:

 - Focus the workflow on the entire system
 - Safer development workflows